-The course of flu and its symptoms vary from one person to the next, but some groups are more at risk.
-In the elderly, children and those with weakened immune systems (such as people undergoing chemotherapy), the flu can sometimes lead to complications such as pneumonia or bronchitis.
-The flu can also worsen existing medical conditions such as asthma or congestive heart failure.1,2
+The course of influenza and its symptoms vary from one person to the next, but some groups are more at risk than others.1,2 Especially in the elderly, children and those with weakened immune systems (such as people undergoing chemotherapy), influenza can sometimes lead to complications such as pneumonia or bronchitis.
+Influenza can also worsen existing medical conditions such as asthma or congestive heart failure.1,2

 In Allison's case, her health deteriorated and she continued to get sicker and sicker.
 Unfortunately, she developed bilateral bacterial pneumonia, which led to sepsis and then septic shock.
 She had to undergo surgery and remain in hospital for several months.

-Many people think there is little point in contacting their doctor when they have the flu.
-Only 1 in 3 people infected with the flu seek medical care within the first 2 days of developing symptoms.3,4 It is important to get medical advice as soon as you suspect the flu, not only for your health but also the health of others around you.5-7
+Many people think there is little point in contacting their doctor when they have influenza.
+Only one in three people infected with influenza seek medical care within the first two days of developing symptoms.3 If you could be considered at high-risk of influenza it is important to seek medical advice as soon as you suspect influenza.1,4

 Read more about the impact of flu on your life